2024 Hillman Prize Nominations | Hillman Foundation

 2024 Hillman Prize Nominations

-The Call for Entries for the 2024 Hillman Prize contest will open in November.
+The Call for Entries for the 2024 Hillman Prize contest is now closed.
+The deadline for entry was January 30, 2024.

 Contest Instructions:

-2. Newspaper Journalism (story or series/in print or online)
+2. Newspaper Journalism (story, series or multimedia; print or online)

-4. Broadcast Journalism (story/series/documentary at least 20 minutes in total package length that has aired on television, radio or podcast)
+4. Broadcast Journalism (television, radio or podcast; at least 20 minutes in total package length)

-The contest is open to journalists and subjects globally, although work must have been intended for and be widely accessible to a U.S. audience.
+The contest is open to journalists globally, although work must have been widely accessible to a U.S. audience.
+Stories may be on any topic but we prioritize entries with U.S impact.
 You may nominate your own work or someone else’s.
 You may apply on your own, or be entered by your outlet/organization.
 There is no limit to the number of entries one outlet may make.
 There is no fee to enter.

 Winners will be announced in April 2024.
-Hillman Prize winners will be awarded a $5,000 honorarium and a certificate at our annual event to be held in person, in New York City, on May 7, 2024.
+Hillman Prize winners will be awarded a $5,000 honorarium and a certificate at our annual ceremony to be held in New York City on Tuesday May 7, 2024.

 You can see previous winners here.